cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 select = BLK,C,E,F,W
 ignore = E203,W503
 max-line-length = 88
-...
 ```

-## Checking the order of import statements with flake8-import-order
+## Checking imports with flake8-import-order

 The [flake8-import-order](https://github.com/PyCQA/flake8-import-order) plugin
 checks that import statements are grouped and ordered in a consistent and [PEP